-The discussion of phenomenal experiences among group members may also facilitate survival by generating a mutual understanding and shared perspective which reinforces cohesion and prosocial attitudes.
-An example of a popular social quale is the Danish hygge which refers to a feeling of relaxed well-being with an appreciation for small pleasures (Levisen 80).
+While challenging at first, this effort to compare the experiences of others to one's own perspective generates positive outcomes for the group as individuals improve their ability and capacity to relate to one another.
+If enough people are able to relate to a particular quale, it may become incorporated by cultural attitudes, norms, or ideas to become a meme which can be exported to other communities.
+From this shared perspective, intersubjective phenomenal experiences, or social qualia, can be fostered by settings aimed at causing a particular sensation within its members.
+An example of a social quale is the Danish hygge which refers to a feeling of relaxed well-being with an appreciation for small pleasures (Levisen 80).
 Derived from the Norwegian verb which means "to console, to encourage", hygge it provides a window into a cultural ideal which strives for positive sociality and togetherness (Levisen 80-81).
 As a concept, it encompasses aspects of physical and social environments that can be referred to when individuals attempt to articulate their subjective experiences.
 In this way, Danes partake in an adaptive cultural experience which is made explicit through both language and behaviour (Levisen 114).
 Therefore, we can state that there is something-it-is-like to experience and practice hygge, an omnipresent quale overtly expressed in Danish society.